-- 265 Confidence intervals are important for quantifying uncertainty.
-Different types of confidence intervals have different accuracies depending on the properties of the data, therefore it is informative to consider more than one type (Hesterberg, 2015).
-The most common (without bootstrapping) is the "ordinary t interval" (ordt) which is directly related to the t test for statistical significance (see Sect.
+Confidence intervals are important for quantifying uncertainty.
+Different types of confidence intervals have different accuracies depending on the properties of the data; therefore it is informative to consider more than one type (Hesterberg, 2015).
+The most common (without bootstrapping) is the "ordinary t interval" (ordt), which is directly related to the t test for statistical significance (see Sect.
 2.3 and Table 3).
-The lower and upper limits (at 95% confidence) of this interval are shown in the first column of Fig. 7 for the SLP composite for JF El Niño (the full set for different events is presented in Figs. A6, A7). - Bootstrapping allows for confidence intervals that do not rely on assumptions about the sample distribution.
-The most intuitive type of confidence interval from bootstrapping is the "bootstrap percentile interval" (perc), where the percentiles are obtained directly from the values of the bootstrap composites in \mathbb{C}^ , and shown in the second column of Fig. 7 (also Figs. A6, A7).
+The lower and upper limits (at 95 % confidence) of this interval are shown in the first column of Fig. 7 for the SLP composite for JF El Niño (the full set for different events is presented in Figs. A6 and A7).

+Bootstrapping allows for confidence intervals that do not rely on assumptions about the sample distribution.
+The most intuitive type of confidence interval from bootstrapping is the "bootstrap percentile interval" (perc), where the percentiles are obtained directly from the values of the bootstrap composites in \mathbb{C}^ and shown in the second column of Fig. 7 (also Figs. A6 and A7).
 The confidence intervals used throughout Sect.
-3.1 and by DES2017 are essentially of this type. - Further types of confidence intervals which are not commonly considered in the climate research literature can be calculated from bootstrapping.
-We describe two additional ones - tBoot and bootT (Table 3 and Hesterberg 2015).
-The tBoot interval is also quite straightforward: the standard error (SE in $C_o \pm t{\alpha/2} \cdot SE$) is calculated as the standard deviation of the bootstrap composites.
-This comes from the definition of standard error being the standard deviation of the sampling distribution, and using the bootstrap distribution as a substitute for the sampling distribution.
+3.1 and by DES2017 are essentially of this type.

+Further types of confidence intervals which are not commonly considered in the climate research literature can be calculated from bootstrapping.
+We describe two additional ones - tBoot and bootT (Table 3 and Hesterberg, 2015).
+The tBoot interval is also quite straightforward: the standard error (SE in $\mathbf{C}0 \pm t{\alpha/2} \cdot \mathbf{SE}$) is calculated as the standard deviation of the bootstrap composites.
+This comes from the definition of standard error being the standard deviation of the sampling distribution and using the bootstrap distribution as a substitute for the sampling distribution.
 For our SLP composites, these tBoot intervals (not shown) are virtually identical to the perc intervals.
-The bootT interval is less immediately obvious but important because - it has higher accuracy (Hesterberg 2015) and, like perc, it allows for asymmetrical intervals about the mean.
-Instead of using a table, the t values themselves are calculated from the bootstrap samples (of which we have 2000) and then the 2.5th and 97.5th percentiles of the t values are obtained.
-To do this, from each sample we calculate a value of t^{} = (C^{} C^{})/SE^{}, where C^{} is a bootstrap composite, C^{} indicates the mean of all the bootstrap composites, and SE^{} = s^{}/√n is the standard error for this bootstrap sample.
-This is performed for all samples to obtain 2000 t values.
-The percentiles of the t^{} values are then used to determine the bootT confidence intervals (see equations in Table 3), and these are shown in the third column of Figs. 7, A6, - 285 to determine the bootT A7.
+The bootT interval is less immediately obvious but important because it has higher accuracy (Hesterberg, 2015), and, like perc, it allows for asymmetrical intervals about the mean.
+Instead of using a table, the t

+Figure 7.
+Lower and upper limits of confidence intervals (at 95 % level) for the JF El Niño SLP composite corresponding to Fig. 5c.
+The ordt, perc, and bootT intervals are described in Sect.
+3.3.
+The contour interval is 1 hPa, with red (blue) contours indicating positive (negative) anomalies.
+Gray shading indicates locations where the SLP anomalies have the same sign within the entire interval.

+Table 3.
+Types of confidence intervals described Sect.
+3.3 and Hesterberg (2015).
+The subscript $\alpha/2$ indicates a two-tailed t value at α significance level.
+For example, the current studies uses $\alpha = 0.05$.